DHTMLX/docs-todolist/docs/guides/loading_data.md

 ## Saving and restoring state

 To save the current state of a To Do, use the [serialize()](api/methods/serialize_method.md) method.
-It converts the data of the To Do List into an array of JSON objects.
+It converts the data of the To Do List into a JSON object.

 ~~~js
 const state = list.serialize();